microsoft/nni/docs/HowToChooseTuner.md

 _Installation_:
-NetworkMorphism requires [sklearn](https://scikit-learn.org/), so users should install it first.
+Metis Tuner requires [sklearn](https://scikit-learn.org/), so users should install it first.
+User could use `pip3 install sklearn` to install it.

 _Suggested scenario_: